verhas/javageci/REFERENCE.md

 The first that comes in front of us is `getAbsoluteFile()` that will return the absolute file name as a string of the source file that the generator is actually working on.
 This is rarely needed because the content of the file is available in other ways.
-It may, however be needed if the generator limits itself to work only on some specific file (e.g.: it ready only files with the extension `.xml`), or when the file is binary and cannot be accessed line by line.
+It may, however, be needed if the generator limits itself to work only on some specific file (e.g.: it ready only files with the extension `.xml`), or when the file is binary and cannot be accessed line by line.